chauff/cse1500-web-transcripts/Lecture-3.md

 - `let` was introduced in **ES6**: **block** scope;
 - `const` was introduced in **ES6**: **block** scope, no reassignment or redeclaration (but the originally assigned element can change).

 Before **ES6** there was no **block scope**, we only had two scopes available: local and global.
-That this leads to uninituitive behaviour can be seen in the following code snippets.
+That this leads to unintuitive behaviour can be seen in the following code snippets.

 Imagine we want to print out the numbers 1 to 10.
 This is easy to achieve, e.g.: